As a massage therapist, you know a massage is more than just “a little pressure here, a little kneading there.”

 For your clients, it’s an experience.

-In celebration of Spiritual Wellness Month, we’re taking a deep-dive into how you can design the best (no, the most zen!) massage therapy room of all time.
+That’s why we’re taking a deep-dive into how you can design the best (no, the most zen!) massage therapy room of all time.

 - Start with the Basics